javaee/jms-spec/pages/Home.md

 Here are some guidelines to follow when creating a new issue:
 * Please don't combine unrelated subjects in the same issue.
 Create a separate issue for each.
-* '''Issue Type''': .Choose one of Bug, New Feature, Task or Improvement from the pop-up menu.
+* **Issue Type**: .Choose one of Bug, New Feature, Task or Improvement from the pop-up menu.
 ** Bug: There is a problem or error in the spec, API or javadocs ** New Feature: Use this to suggest a new feature which is not in the existing spec, API or javadocs ** Task: Please don't use this  git push origin gh-pages ** Improvement:  An improvement or enhancement to an existing feature of the spec, API or javadocs
-* '''Summary''' Please enter a meaningful one-line summary of your issue
+* **Summary** Please enter a meaningful one-line summary of your issue
 * Priority: Please don't change this
-* '''Component/s''' We will use this in the future to allow you to categorise your issue
+* **Component/s** We will use this in the future to allow you to categorise your issue
-* '''Affects version/s''' Please specify which version of the JMS specification your comment relates to.
+* **Affects version/s** Please specify which version of the JMS specification your comment relates to.
 Normally this will be 1.1, the latest released version.
 * Environment: Please leave blank
-* '''Description''': Please describe your issue in as much detail as you wish.
+* **Description**: Please describe your issue in as much detail as you wish.
 You can add comments later.
 * Original Estimate: Please leave blank
-* '''Attachment''': There shouldn't be much need to use this, but if necessary you can upload files here
+* **Attachment**: There shouldn't be much need to use this, but if necessary you can upload files here
 * Issuezilla Id: Please leave blank
 * Status Whiteboard: Please leave blank.
 We may start using this field in the future.
 * Tags: Please leave blank.
 These should only be set by the project administrators, so if you set these yourself you'll confuse things.